vesviet/Composable-Commerce-Service-Architecture/argocd/ARGOCD_CONFIGURATION_AUDIT.md

 - Services with incorrect pattern may work by chance if config values are set via environment variables, but are at risk of failures
 - Fixed services (review, pricing) were experiencing random ports and wrong Redis DB before fix

-**Fix Required**:
+**Fix Status**: ✅ **COMPLETED** (2025-12-28)
-Update all 8 affected services to use correct BaseAppConfig initialization pattern.
+- All 8 affected services have been updated to use correct BaseAppConfig initialization pattern
+- All services have been built, tested, and pushed to Git repositories
+- GitLab CI will build new images and ArgoCD will deploy updated services

 **Fix Template**:
 ```go